hdShang/arxiv-daily/docs/cs-CL/2025-06-22/papers/250618199v2-prompt-engineering-techniques-for-mitigating-cultural-bias-against-a.md

 ---
 layout: default
-title: Prompt Engineering Techniques for Mitigating Cultural Bias Against Arabs and Muslims in Large Language Models: A Systematic Review
+title: "Prompt Engineering Techniques for Mitigating Cultural Bias Against Arabs and Muslims in Large Language Models: A Systematic Review"
 ---

 # Prompt Engineering Techniques for Mitigating Cultural Bias Against Arabs and Muslims in Large Language Models: A Systematic Review